 Proxxon Micromot DB 250 Woodturning Lathe Review

-The Proxxon Micromot DB 250 MICRO Woodturning Lathe is best small lathe for the UK market as it is suitable for turning very small items such as chess pieces, pens and models.
+The Proxxon Micromot DB 250 MICRO Woodturning Lathe is another candidate for best small lathe on the UK market as it is suitable for turning very small items such as chess pieces, pens and models.

 This micro lathe is ideal for anyone wanting to make small items such as models or doll’s house furniture.
-It also offers a great introduction lathe if you want to try out wood turning for the first time.
+It also offers a great introduction lathe if you want to attempt woodturning for the first time.

-The lathe features a 100-watt motor, variable speed of 1,000 – 5,000 rpm, headstock spindle bore of 10mm and tailstock travel of 20mm.
+The small lathe features a 100 Watt motor, variable speeds of 1,000 – 5,000 rpm, headstock spindle bore of 10 mm and tailstock travel of 20 mm.
 It comes with 6 collets, a drive centre, live centre and face plate.
-The lathe is easy to set up, adjust and use.
+The Proxxon lathe is easy to set up, adjust and use.

-Wood turning lathes come in a variety of sizes.
-A standard sized lathe will allow you to turn larger pieces such as spindles and bowls.
-Mini and micro lathes like Charnwood W815 Mini Lathe will be suitable for craft projects such as pens, models and chess pieces.
-It is important to check that capacity of the lathe before you buy to ensure it is large enough to cope with the projects you have in mind.
-Extension kits are available for some lathes to allow you to tackle larger tasks.
+Woodturning lathes come in a variety of sizes.
+A standard sized wood lathe will allow you to turn larger pieces such as spindles and bowls.
+Micro and mini micro lathes like Charnwood W815 Mini Lathe will be suitable for craft projects such as pens, models and chess pieces.
+It is important to check that capacity of the wood lathe before you buy to ensure it is large enough to cope with the projects you have in mind.
+Extension kits are available for some woodturning lathes to allow you to tackle larger tasks.

-The best wood lathes have a headstock, tailstock and bed made from precision heavy cast iron, with stepped pulleys for different spindle speeds, cam operated steel levers and Bristol locking levers.
+The best woodturning lathes have a headstock, tailstock and bed made from precision heavy cast iron, with stepped pulleys for different spindle speeds, cam operated steel levers and Bristol locking levers.

-Hobby lathes like HUKOER Mini Lathe Beads Machine may be made from aluminium.
+Small hobby lathes like the HUKOER Mini Lathe Beads Machine may be made from aluminium.

-Different lathes have a range of motors offering differing revolutions per minute (rpm).
-The best wood turning lathes like Lumberjack SWL350 and Proxxon Micromot DB 250 Wood Lathe have variable speeds.
-Some have electronic speed adjustments while with some you must manually change the speed.
+Different wood lathes have a range of motors offering differing revolutions per minute (rpm).
+The best wood turning lathes like the Lumberjack SWL350 and Proxxon Micromot DB 250 Wood Lathe have variable speeds.
+Some have manual speed adjustments while others are electronic.

-Lathes also come with different spindle thread diameters and TPI (turns per inch).
-The industry standard is a 1″ x 8tpi thread, but smaller sizes are suitable for hobby use.
+Wood lathes also come with different spindle thread diameters and TPI (turns per inch).
+The industry standard is a 1″ x 8 tpi thread, but smaller sizes are available for hobby use.